linguistsherry/linguistsherry.github.io/_pages/nlp.md

 <b>Digital Humanities</b> was established with the goal of "advancing the humanities with code, communication, and community".
 Our programs integrate digital and humanities education, teaching, and research, using state-of-the-art digital tools to enrich education and research in the humanities.

-I participated in the Spring 2021 Project, "[Machine Learning Applications for Remote Language Instruction](https://github.com/dhmit/lang_learn)".
-The lab supervisors were Professor Stephanie Ann Frampton (Faculty Director), Takako Aikawa (Faculty Fellow), Ryaan Ahmed (Technical Director).
+I am involved in the Spring 2021 Project, "[Machine Learning Applications for Remote Language Instruction](https://github.com/dhmit/lang_learn)".
+The lab supervisors for this project are Professor Stephanie Ann Frampton (Faculty Director), Takako Aikawa (Faculty Fellow), Ryaan Ahmed (Technical Director).

 [The Language Project](https://www.the-language-project.org/index.html)